 It is a thick membrane that is present on the other side of the filament-like structure.
-This also helps in moving forward when the euglena is wriggling.
+This also helps in moving forward when Euglena is wriggling.

 Functions of Euglena

-The euglena undergoes asexual reproduction.
-That being said, euglenas divide themselves longitudinally into two halves and produce offsprings.
+The Euglena undergoes asexual reproduction.
+That being said, Euglenas divide themselves longitudinally into two halves and produce offspring.
 Their entire life is spent in a swimming stage where they flat freely and survive in a non-motile stage.

-Herein the euglena reproduction, they have a thick wall which protects them from external injuries.
-On some other instances, most euglenas come together and form a mass by leaving their flagella.
+Here in the Euglena reproduction, they have a thick wall that protects them from external injuries.
+In some other instances, most Euglenas come together and form a mass by leaving their flagella.
 They come together into a soft substance that is mostly gelatinous.

-Binary fission occurs, and the euglenas produce their daughter cells.
-These cells then grow their respective flagella and become euglenas again.
-Then they come out of the mass, which is termed as palmelloid stage.
+Binary fission occurs, and the Euglenas produce their daughter cells.
+These cells then grow their respective flagella and become Euglenas again.
+Then they come out of the mass, which is termed as the palmelloid stage.

-On another instance, there might be more than one flagellum to help the euglena in locomotion.
+In another instance, there might be more than one flagellum to help the Euglena in locomotion.
 In case, there are more than one flagella, both differ in size.
 The longer one protrudes out of the cell to help in swimming and move forward.
 Whereas, the shorter one remains inside the cell.

-Hence, now you know how euglena moves and spends its entire lifetime.
+Hence, now you know how Euglena moves and spends their entire lifetime.
 Although this topic does not end right here, there is always scope for more learning.
 Here is a short guide to help you make the most of your time available before NEET.

 Get Hold of the Basics and Ace Your Exams